Having lived most of my acting career in Portugal - where the market is quite different - I've had

-I'd say my most relevant "(arche)types" are the CARE-GIVER and the SAGE (mother, nurse, social worker... medical doctor,
+My most relevant "(arche)types" are the CARE-GIVER and the SAGE (mother, nurse, social worker, medical doctor, phychologist, teacher, journalist, lawyer...)

-And would describe my most marketable characteristics as "empathetic, joyful and intelligent care-giver of strong vulnerability, who can be stubborn and aggressive, at
+And I'd summarize my most marketable characteristics as "empathetic, joyful and intelligent care-giver of strong vulnerability, who can be stubborn and aggressive, at times".

 Sandra is a Portuguese actress and former dancer, currently based in NYC.